sachin121991/nclouds-studydoc/AWS/Create And Launch EC2.md

 8. Name your instance and choose Next: **Configure Security Group**.

 - Configure Security Group, set Assign a security group to Select an existing security group.
-> please be very sure while chosing security group on prod env. as u are about to give access to diff. users and service to this ec2
+> *Please be very sure while chosing security group on prod env. as u are about to give access to diff. users and service to this ec2*

 9. Choose **Review and Launch**.